Directory of Special Education Services

 Music Therapy (MT)

 Music Therapy is a technique and strategy used to support students with disabilities in the gaining of non-musical knowledge and skills essential to their education.
+These services are determined on an individual basis by the Admission, Review and Dismissal (ARD) committee.

 Northside Habilitation Program (NHP)